 Individually, Clemson has had 17 Top 10 NCAA National Tournament finishes in Penley's career.
 That includes the NCAA Championship by Charles Warren in 1997, and his number-two finish in 1998.
 Kyle Stanley finished second in 2007 and 2009 and won the Ben Hogan Award in 2009.
 Ben Martin finished ninth in 2010.

 Penley has been honored for his success in the ACC, winning the ACC Coach-of-the-Year honors seven times overall.
 He was the first coach in ACC history to win this award three consecutive years (1996-97-98).
 He has nine ACC championships to his credit, third on the all-time list of ACC mentors.

 Penley has to rank as the best combination player-coach in Clemson history next to the legendary Banks McFadden.
 In the 1930s McFadden was an All-American in football and basketball and coached the Clemson basketball team for nearly a decade.
-Penley was chosen All-ACC as a Tiger golfer and has led Clemson to eight ACC titles as a coach.
+Penley was chosen All-ACC as a Tiger golfer and has led Clemson to nine ACC titles as a coach.
 He is one of only two coaches in Clemson sports history to do this (former women's track Wayne Coffman is the other).
 He has played for and coached Clemson in the NCAA tournament.

 In addition to the success of his former players on the PGA Tour, former Penley players have brought national distinction to the school in national amateur tournaments.
 Chris Patton won the 1989 United States Amateur, while Danny Ellis advanced to the finals in 1993.
 Johnson won the US Public Links championship in 1987, and Trahan won the same event in 2000.
 Corbin Mills won the Public Links in 2011.
 Ben Martin was a finalist at the 2009 US Amateur and played in the 2010 Masters.